greg4fun/greg4fun.github.io/posts/build-cheapest-kubernetes-i7-cluster.rst

 *************
 Clarification
 *************
-Of course (intentionally to lower costs or not) I forgot to add that I had to buy bigger server cabinet 15U
+Of course I forgot to mention (intentionally or not to lower overall costs :)  ) the extra 2U case didnt fit to my 9U Cabinet anymore as there is Dream Machine Pro and some PoE Switch and a NAS there already so  I had to buy bigger server cabinet 15U

-Also had to hire some external contractor to assembe it.
+Because of that I had to hire some external contractor to assembe it.

-So this costed me 2 extra hrs spent at playground + 2 kinder surprise.
+So this costed me 2 extra hrs spent at playground + 2 kinder surprise eggs.

 .. image:: /images/IMG_20201121_113644.jpg